 (d) Meet at least quarterly and report regularly to the Board of Directors on its activities.
 Review with the full Board of Directors any issues that arise with respect to the quality or integrity of the Company’s financial statements, the Company’s compliance with legal or regulatory requirements, the performance and independence of the Company’s independent auditors, or the performance of the internal audit function.

-(e) Meet separately and periodically with management, the Director of Internal Audit and the independent auditors to review the quarterly and annual financial statements.
+(e) Meet separately and periodically with management, the General Auditor and the independent auditors to review the quarterly and annual financial statements.
 Require that independent and internal auditors meet privately with the Committee to discuss issues and concerns warranting special attention.

 (g) Perform an evaluation of its performance annually to determine whether it is functioning effectively.